Five Seasonal Beers (and Cider) to Add to Your Holiday Table

 306 Northern Ave., Boston, 617-456-2322, harpoonbrewery.com.

 Made with local squash and warm spices like cinnamon, nutmeg, allspice, ginger, and clove, this imperial porter is your dessert beer of the season.
 It’s a rich and hearty sipper with ruby highlights and a frothy, mocha head, but at nearly 11 percent alcohol-by-volume, it’s best shared among friends and family.
 With a classy wax seal, it also makes a great gift.
-Find it fresh at the Jamaica Plain brewery, and at select stores such as City Feed & Supply, the South End Whole Foods, Brighton’s Oak Square Liquors, and Blanchard’s in West Roxbury.
+Released annually just before Thanksgiving, find it fresh at the Jamaica Plain brewery, and at select stores such as City Feed & Supply, the South End Whole Foods, Brighton’s Oak Square Liquors, and Blanchard’s in West Roxbury.

 3377 Washington St., Jamaica Plain, Boston, 617-522-0038, turtleswampbrewing.com.